Case Study · Bodywork & Massage Therapy

 • 20-city Front Range local-SEO footprint and a visiting/logistics page

-• A Keystatic CMS so Sharon edits her own content — no developer needed
+• A Keystatic CMS so the practice can edit its own content — no developer needed

 • Accessibility and performance: reduced-motion support, alt text everywhere, a 99% smaller logo